docknetwork/crypto-wasm-ts/README.md

 await initializeWasm();
 ```

+### Supported Signature Schemes
+The library has support for BBS, BBS, PS, and BBDT16 schemes.
+Although they're similar in many aspects, specially for BBS and BBS, you're advised to consult the tests for changes
-### BBS+ signatures
+### BBS signatures

-BBS+ signatures sign an ordered list of messages and thus it is important to serialize your signing payload in this format.
+BBS signatures sign an ordered list of messages and thus it is important to serialize your signing payload in this format.
 Eg, in case of a credential with attributes in JSON format where each attribute is a key, convert the JSON to a list of
 attributes and this conversion should be deterministic, meaning attributes should always end up in the same order.
 Following
 is a conversion of a JSON credential with 4 attributes to a list where the values are placed in the alphabetical order of the keys: